hd-zero/hdzero-vtx-docs/docs/vtx_troubleshoot.md

 ##### 2).
 The blue LED never lights up

-Your VTX 5680 chip starts correctly.

-When the 5680 is initializing, it will first configure the blue LED to be on to indicate that the 5680 mcu has started.
+When the 5680 is initializing, in normal operation, it will first configure the blue LED to be on to indicate that the 5680 mcu has started.
+If it does not, check the following:

 - If you plug in the Quad battery while the FC is connected to the PC, the VTX may fail to boot although this does not happen often.
-- There may be a fault with your VTX's power supply system, you can use a multimeter to measure the voltage test power to verify it if you have the hardware knowledge.
+- There may be a fault with your VTX's power supply system, you can use a multimeter to measure the voltage test points to verify it if you have the hardware knowledge.

 ##### 3).
-The blue light turns off after a few seconds after powering on
+The blue LED stays on

-At the end of VTX initialization, if the camera is not detected, the blue light will go out.
-In particular, the foxeer digisight v3 camera cannot be detected but this does not affect the VTX output RF.
+Check the following:

-- Replace other camera or mipi cable.
+- Replace other camera or MIPI cable.
-- Check whether the pins of the mipi socket are intact and ensure that the mipi cable is fastened.
+- Check whether the pins of the MIPI socket are clean and intact and ensure that the MIPI cable is properly clipped into place.
 - Check whether the pins of the 5680 chip are clean.
+- Use the colorbar firmware to test to make sure the RF part works properly.

 ##### 4).
-The blue LED stays on
+The blue LED flashes 2 short (1/4s) pulses every four seconds

+At the end of VTX initialization, if the camera is not detected, the blue LED will flash the pattern described.
+(The foxeer digisight v3 camera may not show as detected but this does not affect the VTX output RF.)

+Check the following:

-- Replace other camera or mipi cable.
+- Replace other camera or MIPI cable.
-- Check whether the pins of the mipi socket are intact and ensure that the mipi cable is fastened.
+- Check whether the pins of the MIPI socket are clean and intact and ensure that the MIPI cable is properly clipped into place.
 - Check whether the pins of the 5680 chip are clean.
-- Use the colorbar firmware to test to make sure the RF part works properly.

 ##### 5).
-The blue LED flash as 2Hz
+The blue LED flashes 3 short (1/4s) pulses every four seconds

+The VTX does not normally overheat when moving through air.
+If using the VTX on a bench always use a fan too aid cool, otherwise try switching to a lower power mode.

+Note : For HDZ Freestyle V1/V2, if the VTX overheats, the RF will be automatically shut down until the Quad is armed or repowered.

+##### 6).
+TThe blue LED flashes 4 short (1/4s) pulses every four seconds

+Your VTX's RF chip dm6300 is damaged, at least it no longer responds to dm5680.

+##### 7).
+The blue LED flashes 1 long (1s) and 1 short (1/4s) pulses every four seconds

 Your VTX may be in 0mw mode.
-You can exit using the following methods.
+You can exit using the following method:

 - Quad + VTX power on
-- Connect Quad to betaflight configurator
+- Connect Quad to Betaflight configurator
-- Enter vtx page, set power from 0mw to others
+- Enter VTX page, set power from 0mw to others

-##### 6).
-The blue LED flash as 4Hz

-For HDZ Freestyle V1/V2, if the VTX overheats, the RF will be automatically shut down until the Quad is armed or repower.

-##### 7).
-The blue LED flashes 2 times per second
+##### 8).
+The blue LED flashes 1 long (1s) and 2 short (1/4s) pulses every four seconds

-Your VTX's RF chip dm6300 is damaged, at least it no longer responds to dm5680.
+Your VTX may be in Pit mode.
+You can exit using the following method:

+- Quad + VTX power on
+- Connect Quad to Betaflight configurator
+- Enter VTX page, set Pitmode to Off

 ## Received video exception